Section 15 – Equality rights

 (iv) Underinclusive ameliorative programs

-Until the Supreme Court’s decision in Cunningham, supra, it was unclear how subsection 15(2) would operate where the claimant group shares a history of disadvantage equal and perhaps similar to that of the targeted beneficiary group.
+Until the Supreme Court’s decision in Cunningham, supra, it was unclear how section 15(2) would operate where the claimant group shares a history of disadvantage equal and perhaps similar to that of the targeted beneficiary group.
 Cunningham was an ‘intra-Aboriginal’ discrimination claim brought by status Indians impugning provincial legislation which authorized Métis settlements to exclude status Indians from their membership.
 The Court drew on its approach in Lovelace, supra, in which a program benefitting only Indian Act bands was found to not discriminate against the claimants, non-Indian Act bands and Métis.
-Likewise in Cunningham, the exclusion of the claimant status Indians, a group similarly disadvantaged to the Métis, was allowed under subsection 15(2).
-The Court confirmed that its deferential approach under subsection 15(2) in Kapp prevails even where the claimants share a similar history of disadvantage and marginalization with the targeted beneficiary group (at paragraph 53).
+Likewise in Cunningham, the exclusion of the claimant status Indians, a group similarly disadvantaged to the Métis, was allowed under section 15(2).
+The Court confirmed that its deferential approach under section 15(2) in Kapp prevails even where the claimants share a similar history of disadvantage and marginalization with the targeted beneficiary group (at paragraph 53).

 Cunningham involved “a special type of ameliorative program” insofar as the impugned legislation came out of self-government negotiations with the Métis and was designed to